 - Preheat oven to 325F (163C).
 Spread the pecans on a cookie sheet and toast for about 8 minutes or until fragrant.
 Allow to cool, then chop into small pieces.

-- In the bowl of a stand mixer, add the butter, cane sugar, sea salt and vanilla bean extract.
+- In the bowl of a stand mixer, add the butter, cane sugar, sea salt and vanilla extract.
 Mix on medium for about 2 minutes or until smooth (not fluffy), stopping to scrape bowl at least once.
 Add the bourbon and mix again on medium for about 30 seconds, or until incorporated.
 Scrape down bowl.
 Add the cocoa nibs and pecans and mix on low until just incorporated.
 Scrape down bowl.
 Add the flour all at once, pulse to start, then mix on medium until the dough forms somewhat of a ball on the paddle and has pulled away from sides of the bowl.

 - On a floured work surface, dump out dough and divide in half.
-Shape each clump into a log, 2" (5cm) thick, gently rolling and adding flour as needed so it wont stick to you or the work surface.
+Shape each clump into a log, 2 inch (5cm) thick, gently rolling and adding flour as needed so it wont stick to you or the work surface.
 You'll want to make sure a hollow doesn't develop in the center of the log as this will create a hole in the middle of the cookie.
 It this occurs, rest the dough for about 10 minutes, then use your rolling pin to beat and condition the dough, then reroll pinching where needed to avoid the dreaded hollow log!
 Once the log is shaped, wrap each log in plastic wrap.
 Carefully place in refrigerator on a flat surface for at least two hours or up to two days.

 - At this point the dough can be frozen for up to two months.
 Be sure to double wrap the logs if freezing.